Evolve or Become Extinct

 Omri: What are the top use cases banks are adopting to drive change in commercial lending?

-Jim: Improving the loan process efficiency with automated workflows.
+Jim: Improving the loan process efficiency with automated workflows and digital loan onboarding systems.
 It allows banks to process large amounts of loans through their pipeline — and scale.
 Without improving that front, you need to hire more people.

 Amir: Banks are also trying to reduce the cognitive load from their relationship managers and boost productivity, while improving the customer experience.
 When you make it easier to work for your organization, and you’re easy to do business with, you’re attracting and retaining the best in the marketplace.